 Noteshelf is another feature-rich note taking app for iOS devices that's about more than just tapping out text.
 The $9.99 app supports virtual keyboards, handwriting through a variety of active stylus brands, and includes an expressive ink engine and a variety of tools for things like highlighting, diagrams, photos and annotations, and recorded audio.

 Users can sort their notes into virtual notebooks, write down their notes in a variety of paper formats, mark up and print their notes, or export them to Evernote, social media, and various cloud storage services.

-That said, Noteshelf does come at a premium price, so if you don't need all the advanced features, you might want to check the other options listed here.
+That said, Noteshelf comes at a premium price compared to some of the other best note taking apps, so if you don't need all the advanced features, you may want to turn to a less expensive — or free — option.

 Download Noteshelf: iOS